So you need to create your very first project charter but you don’t know where to start.

 Project Charter Template

-Use this as a reference and feel free to add any other elements that you might need to mention in your project.
+Use this project charter example as a reference and feel free to add any other elements that you might need to mention in your project.

 Some of the other elements you might want to add to the project charter’s content are the publishing date, the charter’s version and its history (to include any changelogs), contact details, a communication strategy, or other attached documents

-But where do you really start when building a project charter?
+But where do you really start when creating a project charter?

 You can create a project charter in just three steps provided that the effort and focus put into these stages are at their highest: